 - Low red blood cell counts, which can lead to extreme tiredness and shortness of breath with exercise

 These side effects usually go away after treatment ends.
 And there are often ways to manage side effects during treatment.
 For example, drugs can be taken along with chemo to prevent or reduce nausea and vomiting.
 Drugs known as growth factors are sometimes given to keep blood counts higher and reduce the chance of infection.

 If your white blood cell counts are very low during treatment, it increases the risk of serious infection.
 Your doctor may tell you to take special steps to avoid germs.
 You can learn more about this in Infections in People With Cancer.

 You might also need transfusions of platelets or red blood cells if levels of those cells get too low.

 Tumor lysis syndrome can also be a side effect of chemo.
 It is most common in patients who had large numbers of leukemia cells in the body before treatment.
 That’s why it happens most often with the first cycle of chemo.
 When the cells are killed, they break open and release their contents into the bloodstream.
 This can overwhelm the kidneys, which cannot get rid of all of these substances at once.
 This can lead to build up of certain minerals in the blood and even to kidney failure.
 Mineral build-up also can lead to problems with the heart and nervous system.
 Doctors work to prevent these problems by giving the patient extra fluids and certain drugs.

-The section “Chemotherapy for chronic lymphocytic leukemia” in our Chronic Lymphocytic Leukemia detailed guide has more information on this topic.
+The section “Chemotherapy for chronic lymphocytic leukemia” in Chronic Lymphocytic Leukemia has more information on this topic.

-You can learn more about chemotherapy treatments in our document A Guide to Chemotherapy.
+You can learn more about chemotherapy treatments in A Guide to Chemotherapy.